etclabscore/pristine-bot/README.md

 4. Hooks to listen for:
   - we want to listen for a "push" event on pristines master branch.
-    - The push event is going to give you a payload, contained with in this payload is:
+    - The push event is going to give you a payload, contained within this payload is:
       - ref: `ref/heads/master`
       - head: `COMMIT_AFTER_PUSH`
       - plus more...